 Rain sensing wipers (if equipped): The rain sensing wipers will automatically activate when moisture is present on the windshield and the multi-function switch is set to one of five auto/interval moisture sensitivity settings.
 Rotate the end of the control toward the windshield to increase the sensitivity.
 The speed of the rain sensitive wipers will vary based on the amount of moisture detected on the windshield and the auto/interval setting.
-There are no interval (intermittent wipe) settings on vehicles with rain sensing wipers.
 The wipers will continue to wipe as long as the presence of moisture is detected on the windshield.
 More or less wiping may occur depending on humidity, mist or light rain, or road spray.